Composers

 Pablo de Sarasate.
 Spanish violinist and composer (1844-1908).
 Remembered both for his remarkably stylistic works for violin and also as one of the first great artists to have left audio recordings of some of his performances, Sarasate’s music evokes an unquestionable Spanish flavor.
 The Playera, orginially for violin and piano, is taken from a collection of Spanish dances by the composer.

 Willem Ten Have.
-Born in Amsterdam, Ten Have (1831-1924) studied violin under Charles de Bériot.
+Born in Amsterdam in 1831, Ten Have studied violin under Charles de Bériot.
 Later becoming a teacher at the University of Lyon, Ten Have remained in France the rest of his long life.
-After retiring from teaching he moved to Paris where lived until his death at age 93.
+After retiring from teaching he moved to Paris where he died in 1924.
 Ten Have is best remembered for his Allegro brilliante, but he also composed approximately 40 other significant works for violin.

 Carlo Tessarini.
 Born in Rimini, Italy, in 1690, Tessarini was a highly accomplished but restless soul who made frequent tours throughout Europe.
 Although there is no conclusive evidence that he studied with Arcangelo Corelli, he has long been rumored to have been one of Corelli’s students.
 Tessarini’s first set of violin sonatas was published in 1729, and within a few years his music had achieved international acclaim.
 His reputation often was compared to that of his contemporaries Vivaldi, Locatelli, Albinoni, Handel, and Alberti, even though he was considerably younger in age than they.
 His restless lifestyle saw him living in Italy, France, England, and Germany before apparently settling his last years in the Netherlands.
 He gave his last public performance there in December 1766 and was admired for his youthful energy even well into his 70s.
 The exact date and place of his death is not known, though he is thought to have died somewhere in the Netherlands in 1767.